 Find the information you're looking for.

 Dr. Raed HawaDr.
-Hawa is a distinguished fellow of the American Psychiatric Association and Canadian Psychiatric Association as well as a diplomate of the American Board of Sleep Medicine, the American Board of Obesity Medicine and the American Board of Psychiatry and Neurology with subspecialty training in Psychosomatic Medicine and Sleep Medicine.
-He is the Deputy Psychiatrist-in-Chief at UHN and a Professor in the Department of Psychiatry, University of Toronto.
+Hawa is a distinguished fellow of the American Psychiatric Association and Canadian Psychiatric Association as well as a Diplomate of the American Board of Sleep Medicine, the American Board of Obesity Medicine and the American Board of Psychiatry and Neurology with subspecialty training in Psychosomatic Medicine and Sleep Medicine.
+He is the Deputy Psychiatrist-in-Chief at UHN and a Professor in the Department of Psychiatry, at the University of Toronto.
 His clinical interests are in the area of interaction between psychiatric disorders, bariatric surgery and sleep disorders.
-He has multiple teaching awards at the local, national and international level and has more than 80 peer-reviewed papers and book chapters published in the areas of medical education, bariatric psychiatry and sleep psychiatry.
-He has recently taken on the role of President, Canadian Academy of Psychosomatic Medicine.
+He has multiple teaching awards at the local, national and international levels and has more than 80 peer-reviewed papers and book chapters published in the areas of medical education, bariatric psychiatry and sleep psychiatry.
+He has recently taken on the role of President, of the Canadian Academy of Psychosomatic Medicine.

 You will be contacted with information about your first appointment.

 Please bring the following to your appointment.
 Not all of these items may be needed for your appointment.
 Our clinic or your referring doctor will let you know what you must bring.

 When you arrive, you will sign in with the receptionist.
 You will need your health card (OHIP card) to sign-in.
 If you do not have an OHIP card, please bring another form of government-issued photo ID, such as a driver’s license or passport.